 FACTBOX-Airlines suspend some flights to China over coronavirus

-Major airlines have suspended some flights to China after the coronavirus outbreak began in the central Chinese city of Wuhan.
-The virus has now killed more than 130 people in China and spread across the world.
+Major airlines have suspended some flights to China because of the coronavirus outbreak which has killed more than 130 people in China and spread across the world.
 Here are the airlines that have suspended flights:

 BRITISH AIRWAYS The British airline said on Jan.
 29 it had suspended all direct flights to and from mainland China after Britain warned against all but essential travel to the country because of the coronavirus outbreak.

-Finnish airline Finnair said on Jan.
-28 it would suspend its flights to Nanjing and Beijing Daxing until the end of March after China suspended international group travel from the country.
-Finnair will suspend its three weekly flights between Helsinki and Beijing Daxing International Airport between Feb.
+FINNAIR Finnish airline Finnair said on Jan.
+28 it would suspend its flights to Nanjing and Beijing until the end of March after China suspended international group travel from the country.
+Finnair will suspend its three weekly flights between Helsinki and Beijing Daxing between Feb.
 5 and March 29 and its two weekly flights between Helsinki and Nanjing between Feb.
 8 and March 29.

 UNITED Chicago-based United said it was suspending 24 U.S. flights to Beijing, Hong Kong, and Shanghai between Feb.
 1 and Feb.
 8 because of a significant drop in demand.